williamjameshandley/vimteractive/README.rst

 -  ``:Iclojure`` Activate a clojure terminal
 -  ``:Iterm`` Activate default terminal for this filetype

-You can easily add your interpreter to Vimteractive, usign following code in your ``.vimrc``:
+You can easily add your interpreter to Vimteractive, using the following code in your ``.vimrc``:

 .. code:: vim